zmike/zmike.github.io/_posts/2022-06-07-returning.md

 All of these are handled in two phases.
 Initially, the load/store operation is rewritten.
 This involves two steps:
 * rewrite the offset of the operation in terms of dwords rather than bytes (zink loads `array<uint>` variables)
 * rewrite 64bit operations to 2x32 if 64bit support is not present

+As expected, at least one of these was broken in various ways.

+Offset handling was, generally speaking, fine.
+I got something right.

+What I didn't get right, however, was the 64bit rewrites.
+While certain operations were being converted, I had (somehow) failed to catch the case of missing `Int64` support as a place where such conversions were required, and so the rewrites weren't being done.
+With that fixed, I discovered even more issues:
+* more 64bit operations were being added in the course of converting from 64bit to 32bit
+* non-scalar loads/stores broke lots of things

+The first issue was simple to fix: instead of doing manual bitshifts and casts, use NIR intrinsics like `nir_op_pack_64_2x32` to handle rewrites since these can be optimized out upon meeting a matching `nir_op_unpack_64_2x32` later on.

+The second issue was a little trickier, but it mostly just amounted to forcing scalarization during the rewrite process to avoid issues.

+Except there were other issues, because of course there were.